hershbhasin/hershbhasin.github.io/_posts/2019-06-02-azure-data-factory.md

-# The Azure Data Lake Analytics Account (ADLS)
+# The Azure Data Lake Analytics Account (ADLA)

-## What is ADLS
+## What is ADLA

 ADLA is a platform that enables processing of extremely large data sets, integration with existing Data Warehousing, and true parallel processing of structured and unstructured data.
 ADLA is well equipped to handle many of the types of processing we do in the *T* portion of *ETL*; that is, transforming data.
 It provides similar functionality like Hadoop (with Hive and Spark).
-However, it is simpler to learn & use:  whereas in Hadoop, you encounter the learning curve of mastering any of its six supported languages -- Hive, Pig, Java, Scala, Python, Bash; in ADLS, you just use one: USQL, which is a combination of SQL and C#.
-Also the pricing of ADALS is per job, which is different from the per hour, (based on how long you keep your cluster running,)  pricing of competing Big Data cloud offerings.
+However, it is simpler to learn & use:  whereas in Hadoop, you encounter the learning curve of mastering any of its six supported languages -- Hive, Pig, Java, Scala, Python, Bash; in ADLA, you just use one: USQL, which is a combination of SQL and C#.
+Also the pricing of ADALA is per job, which is different from the per hour, (based on how long you keep your cluster running,)  pricing of competing Big Data cloud offerings.
 With ADLA, you pay for each individual job that is run.
 Each job run through ADLA is assigned a number of **Analytic Units (AUs)**.
 Each job is billed based on how many AUs were used and how many hours the job ran.
 So a simple job that used 10 AUs for one hour would be billed for 10 processing hours.

 As a matter of fact, just owning an Azure Data Lake Analytics account doesn't cost anything.
 You aren't even billed for the account until you run a job.
 That's pretty unique in the Big Data space.

 For more information, see  [Data Lake Analytics Overview](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-overview)

-## How we are going to use ADLS
+## How we are going to use ADLA

-We will create a database in ADLS, and within that database, we will create a stored procedure that will take in a Start Date and an End Date as parameters.
+We will create a database in ADLA, and within that database, we will create a stored procedure that will take in a Start Date and an End Date as parameters.
 When we schedule a  Azure Data Factory pipeline, it will pass in these two parameters.
 The stored procedure will use these parameters to determine the folder in the Data Lake to target, and will pick up all the files in that folder, transform it and write the output in an output folder in the Data Lake.
 There are a number of U-SQL  scripts provided in the source code folder, wrapped within a Visual Studio Solution, which you need to run.
 The location of the Visual Studio Solution is  in the folder: *CloudworxUSQLApplication*.

 ## Copy Assemblies to a Data Lake Folder